captain-shrugging-pants/chronobiology-python/README.md

 - `fit_sinwave`     : gives the sinewave and the error on sinewave, on a smooth array.
 - `plot_curves`     : plots the data and their standard deviation, and the fitted sinewave and the error in fitting.

-A demo code is provided in the notebook file named demo.ipynb
+A demo code is provided in the notebook file named demo_chrono.ipynb